-After operating in affiliate marketing (also known as performance marketing) for a quite a while now we’ve accrued a knowledge of all the ins and outs of the industry, so we’ll explain a little of how there came to be a need for affiliate marketing, the key cogs that make up a program, the connections to be made within a network and the endless benefits this can make to an online business.
+After operating in affiliate marketing (also known as performance marketing) for quite a while we’ve accrued a knowledge of all the ins and outs of the industry, so we’ll explain a little of how there came to be a need for affiliate marketing, the key cogs that make up a program, the connections to be made within a network and the endless benefits this can make to an online business.

 Affiliate marketing is often applauded for its ability to drive sales.
 Publishers are only paid when a visitor to their site is redirected to an advertiser’s site to then make a sale or takes a path to perform a desired action.
 This model ensures little to no risk taken by the advertiser, while publishers have the freedom to place creatives and utilise a variety of channels of their choice.